Venezuela Language and Culture

 Freedom of Religion

 Freedom of religion in Venezuela is guaranteed under the constitution.
-However, the vast majority of the people are at least nominally adherents of Roman Catholicism.
+However, most people are at least nominally adherents of Roman Catholicism.
 Some indigenous people practice their traditional religions, although many have converted to Roman Catholicism.

 Art and Architecture

 In the beginning, Venezuelan art was heavily influenced by religion.
 Martin Toyar-Y Toyar, in the latter part of the 19th century, saw a gradual shift.
-Venezuelan art was now oriented more towards history and heroism.
+Venezuelan art was now oriented more toward history and heroism.
 Modernism was introduced during the 20th century.
-Arturo Michelena and Antonio Herrera Toro are some of the most well-known Venezuelan artists.
+Arturo Michelena and Antonio Herrera Toro are some well-known Venezuelan artists.

 It is inspired by Venezuelan architecture’s ancient structures and formats.
 Nearly all historic and institutional buildings are linked to historical events.